aysucengiz/CENG795/blogs/blogblogblogblog.md

     return ImageColor(std::round(xy.u - 0.5), std::round(xy.v - 0.5));
 }
 ```
 As you might realize, I subtract 0.5 from both x and y.
-That is because we need to round it to the nearest pixel's **center**, not its top left vertex.
+That is because we need to round it to the nearest pixel's **center**, not its corner vertex.
 Now please don't think that I thought of it from the get-go.
 No. No I sadly did not.